Words That Start With MA

 martyrdom

-Noun : The condition of a martyr; the death of a martyr; the suffering of death on account of adherence to the Christian faith, or to any cause.
+Noun : The condition of a martyr; the death or suffering of a martyr; the death or suffering on account of adherence to the Christian faith, or to any cause.

 Noun : Extreme suffering, affliction; torment; torture, especially without reason.